1100 Arnica: Discovery

 Arnica was first observed as at the Heidelberg-Königstuhl State Observatory in December 1904.
 It was officially discovered on 22 September 1928, by German astronomer Karl Reinmuth at Heidelberg in southwest Germany.
 On 14 October 1928, it was independently discovered by astronomers Friedrich Schwassmann and Arthur Wachmann at the Bergedorf Observatory in Hamburg.
 The Minor Planet Center does not recognize these independent discoverers.

 Orbit and classification

-Arnica is a member of the Koronis family (605), an outer belt asteroid family with nearly co-planar ecliptical orbits.
+Arnica is a member of the Koronis family (605), an outer belt asteroid family with nearly co-planar elliptical orbits.
 The family consist of nearly 6,000 known members and is named after its parent body 158 Koronis.

 It orbits the Sun in the outer asteroid belt at a distance of 2.7–3.1 AU once every 4 years and 11 months (1,803 days; semi-major axis of 2.90 AU).
 Its orbit has an eccentricity of 0.07 and an inclination of 1° with respect to the ecliptic.
 The body's observation arc begins at Heidelberg in October 1918, almost 10 years prior to its official discovery observation.